|

 just what he needs to awaken the inner self, though he resists that path of

 rebirth.
-His son seems destined to make similar mistakes, but fortunately his
+His son seems destined to make

-give him some absolution.
-He at last is reconciled to death by the discovery of
+enough to hear his confession and give him some absolution.
+He at last is reconciled to death by the

-Eliot plays, here the central character, though achieving some spiritual
+former Eliot plays, here the central character, though achieving some spiritual

 illumination, does not find himself among the

 spiritual elect who can expiate the sins of others.
-And he “finds his salvation
+And he “finds his salvation not by rejection

-not by rejection of ordinary family life, but by purification of the life
+of ordinary family life, but by purification of the life within the family,”22 as Eliot himself was doing in

-with close relatives.
-Family love is now something not to rise above in heroic
+his second marriage and in his frequent visiting with close relatives.
+Family love is now something not to rise

-Arguments for verse drama by enthusiasts are usually one way— they
+Arguments for verse drama by

-emphasize gains but never losses.
+enthusiasts are usually one way— they emphasize gains but never losses.
 Eliot was no different in seeing the

 advantages but never the disadvantages of writing the kind of drama he was